Dianthus (Di- AN- Thus) are perfect pot plants which are also known as pinks or Sweet Williams – Dianthus barbarous.

 Dianthus kahori or the maiden pink is a hybrid dianthus flower that makes a tidy border plant.
 It grows in late spring, holds extended blooms, and fairly easy to grow.

-Sweet Williams is a bright fragrant flowers which reseeds itself and is biennial in nature.
-Some double flowering varieties like Allwood pinks develop in a range 6 – 18 inches in height.
+Sweet Williams flowers are bright and fragrant, reseeds itself, and is biennial in nature.
+Some double flowering varieties like Allwood Sweet William pinks develop in a range 6 – 18 inches in height.

 What Are The Growing Requirements Of The Dianthus?